A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

 Severe injury has occurred.

-Player gets injured as the result of a physical offence for which the opponent is cautioned or sent off (e.g. reckless or serious foul challenge), if the assessment or treatment gets completed quickly.
+Player gets injured as a result of a physical offence for which the opponent is cautioned or sent off (e.g. reckless or serious foul challenge), if the assessment or treatment gets completed quickly.

 Ensures that any player bleeding leaves the field of play.
 The player may only re-enter on receiving a signal from the referee, who must be satisfied that the bleeding has stopped and there is no blood on the player's equipment.

 If the referee has authorised the doctors or stretcher bearers to enter the field of play, the player must leave on a stretcher or on foot.
-A player who does not comply, must get cautioned for unsporting behaviour.
+A player who does not comply, must receive a caution for unsporting behaviour.